AMCreates/list_and_template_method/1~Planet NOX.md

 # Planet NOX General

 This planet is very dark and would look like it is always night-time (based on what we define as night).
-The sky would be clear, allowing the stars and even galaxies to be clearly visible from the surface of the planet.
+The sky would be clear, allowing the stars and even galaxies to be visible from the surface of the planet.
 This planet orbits a very rare type of star called a Void Star.
 This type of star emits a unique kind of energy called Obsallum, which is hot but not very bright.
 (The “light” that it does produce is not on our light spectrum).
 The night is called “_______” and the day is called “________”.
-Day looks like our night with the void star in the sky and a little bit of moonlight-like illumination from it.
+The day looks like our night with the void star in the sky and a little bit of moonlight-like illumination from it.
 Their version of night is a dark sky with stars, but no other planetary bodies visible.
 Life on this planet revolves around this day/night cycle similar to how we do.

 # Major Locations

 ## Skyline City
-Skyline City is the main city
-Where many of the Anima live
-The Azuli sometimes travel here and sometimes live there Windy; helps with flying
+Skyline City is the largest city on NOX and is located _________.
+This dramatically verticle and layered city is the center of business, entertainment, and crime.
+Most of the Animus population lives there, but the Azuli can commmonly be seen visiting or conducting business there as well.
+The city is very windy, which makes it a perfect area for the Animus.

 ## The Winding Forest
-Inspired by Aokigahara Forest in Japan (Temperate broadleaf and mixed forest) Where the Wellows mostly live
+The Winding Forest is heavily inspired by the Aokigahara Forest in Japan (a temperate broadleaf and mixed forest).
+This forest is massive, covering much of ________.
+It experiences cold winters and cool to warm summers.
-Hilly forest with many caves
+The land is extremely dangerous for those who are on foot due to the expansive cave systems that seem to open up everywhere.
+The earth is uneven, making it hard to see where you are stepping at times, especially with the large tree roots creating a jungle gym all on their own.
+Ancient trees cover the sky in most parts of the forest with a thick canopy, preventing flying individuals from easily moving around either.
+This forest is said to be sacred and home to the Wellow.
+Other intelligent life knows to not enter the forest unless they have a death wish.
+If one were to enter the forest, even at the beginning of the day cycle, they still would not get very far before the Void Star leaves the sky once again.
+A sky without the Void Star in the Winding Forest is certain death.
+We will talk about that more later.

 Warm and cold seasons

 ## The Azuli Coast